elixir-webrtc/ex_webrtc/guides/deploying/fly.md

 * configure a STUN server both on the client and server side
 * use a custom Fly.io IP filter on the server side
-* slightly modify auto-generated Dockerfile
+* slightly modify the auto-generated Dockerfile

 In JavaScript code: